 An aerospace physician is faced with a very unusual situation: their patient “may be in contact with fecal matter for up to six days.
 The patient would be in an extreme survival setting where they would be confined to a survival suit for up to 144 hours.”

 “The current idea is to have an adhesive fecal bag applied before donning the survival suit.
 The perianal region would potentially be exposed to feces for the duration of the emergency.
 We are looking at barrier creams to protect this exposed skin.”

-“Due to constraints of the survival suit, we can’t use petroleum products and shy away from most “natural” products as they are difficult to quantify the exact contents and thus difficult to determine compatibility with survival systems.
+Expanding on the challenges, the aerospace physician shares, “Due to constraints of the survival suit, we can’t use petroleum products and shy away from most ‘natural’ products as they are difficult to quantify the exact contents and thus difficult to determine compatibility with survival systems.
 We’ve currently narrowed the field to Proshield Plus or Selan + Zinc Oxide.
 I’m looking for experience with these products, or other ideas for skin protection in this extreme scenario.”

 Join the Conversation

 Register for Figure 1 and be part of a global community of healthcare professionals gaining medical knowledge, securely sharing real patient cases, and improving outcomes.